2 Kansas congressmen vote against $2K stimulus checks

-WASHINGTON (KSNW) – The House voted overwhelmingly Monday to increase COVID-19 relief checks to $2,000, meeting President Donald Trump’s demand for bigger payments and sending the bill to the GOP-controlled Senate, where the outcome is uncertain.
+WASHINGTON (KSNW) – The House voted overwhelmingly Monday to increase COVID-19 relief checks to $2,000, meeting President Donald Trump’s demand for bigger payments and sending the bill to the GOP-controlled Senate.

 Meanwhile, two Kansas congressmen voted against the increase.
 Fourth District Rep. Ron Estes and 1st District Rep. Roger Marshall voted no to the Democratic-led effort that passed 275-134 for the additional assistance.